 The article raises the question of the environmental impact of massive cruise ships sailing into the passenger terminal at the end of the Giudecca Canal, to unload over one and one-half million cruise passengers into Venice a year.

-I have warm memories of the first, and only, time that I visited Venice.
+I have warm memories of the first time that I visited Venice.
 It was the summer of 1977, after my freshman year at college.
 I originally traveled to Europe with my freshman roommate at Duke and two buddies from prep school.
 After two weeks in Belgium and Holland, where we spent more time in the beer halls than in museums, we got on each other’s nerves.
 We strapped on our backpacks and went our separate ways.

 I had bought a $200 “Eurail pass” that let me hop on trains all over over Europe.
 It even covered a couple of cruises (where we slept on the open decks) on old tubs from Brindisi, Italy to the island of Corfu and then on to Greece and back.